Who are we?

 Marianne Heselmans is molecular scientist and has worked as a freelance science journalist

 for more than 20 years.
 She writes on biotechnology, nutrition and environmental

 issues for many publications including the Dutch daily newspaper

-NRC Handelsblad, the Flemish daily De Standaard, C2W Lifesciences
+NRC Handelsblad, the Flemish daily De Standaard and C2W Lifesciences.

 She lectured on science journalism and communication at the Research Centre for Communication

-and Journalism in Utrecht between 2007 and 2014, and has been giving in-company training courses since 2007.
+and Journalism in Utrecht between 2007 and 2014, and has been lecturing at Radboud Universitity since 2017.
 In 2011, Marianne has set up communication company ImpactReporters.
 See also her blog.